 Is White Gold Patina the Same as White Gold Tarnish?

 Here’s an example of a ugly tarnish on a white gold ring.
-The owners is looking for ways to remove tarnish and return their white gold ring to it’s previous splendor.
+The owner is looking for ways to remove tarnish and return their white gold ring to it’s previous bright splendor.

 Can White Gold Be Artificially Patinated?